-“Biorhythm” (1981), Sonya Rapoport’s interactive, computer-mediated “participation performance” is a data-oriented yet playful exploration of the human body as computer.
+“Biorhythm” (1980-1984), Sonya Rapoport’s interactive, computer-mediated “audience participation performance” is a data-oriented yet playful exploration of the human body as computer.

-In the late 1970’s there was a surge of popular interest in the body’s natural circadian rhythms.
-Using a commercial kit to predict her daily biorhythms, Rapoport recorded her physical, sensitivity, and cognitive cycles throughout the year 1980.
+In the late 1970s, there was a surge of popular interest in the body’s natural circadian rhythms.
+Using a commercial biorhythm calculator to predict her daily biorhythms, Rapoport recorded her physical, emotional, and intellectual cycles throughout the year 1980.
 Making use of an oversize calendar, she created each day a small collage with the ephemera of her everyday life and paper records of her art practice – a fascinating autobiographical portrait.

-Rapoport represented her data via an artist book in which graphs of her own biorhythm data is compared to computerized predictions, which appear as sinusoidal curves.
-Printed in color on acetate are snapshots of her calendar collages.
+Rapoport created an artist book on computer printout paper in which plotter-printed graphs of her biorhythm data is compared to the computer’s predictions, which appear as sinusoidal curves in colored typewriter.

-A selection of primary source documents originally selected by Sonya Rapoport that relate to Biorhythm can be downloaded here: pdf, 67MB.
+A selection of primary source documents – originally selected by Sonya Rapoport – related to Biorhythm can be downloaded here: